xmatters/xm-labs-xAgent-Dockerfile/README.md

    <img src="/media/install-script.png" width="300">
 </kbd>

-Then, save the [Dockerfile](Dockerfile) to some place where you want to run the agent.
+Then, clone the repository to some place where you want to run the agent.

 # Running